-Overall Recommendations: In December, 2010, Ordinance Number 321-10 was passed providing an Affordable Housing Program exemption for Qualified Student Housing.
-When the Planning Commission considered this Ordinance, introduced by Supervisor Dufty, it recognized both the need for additional Student Housing and for protections for existing forms of housing from conversion to Student Housing.
+Overall Recommendations: Under existing laws, housing units and SROs may be converted to student use-there are no existing limits on this change.
+The pending law would initiate the first limits, by way of a complete prohibition, on this conversion.
+As discussed in the May 17, 2012 Commission report2, the Department identified this sort of conversion as a potential future threat.
+In December, 2010, Ordinance Number 321-10 was passed providing an Affordable Housing Program exemption for Qualified Student Housing.3 When the Planning Commission considered this Ordinance, introduced by Supervisor Dufty, it recognized both the need for additional Student Housing and for protections for existing forms of housing from conversion to Student Housing.
 The goal of the proposed Ordinance is to encourage the production of new Student Housing while protecting the City's existing housing stock.
-Of primary concern is to prohibit the conversion from any form of housing to Student Housing.
+Of primary concern is that there is no current mechanism to regulate the conversion from any form of housing to this new definition Student Housing.
+In considering this, the Commission recommended a prohibition on such conversions.
 The Department also prepared for a future potential in the event that approved Student Housing units would seek to convert to standard housing.
 The recommended process would allow this conversion provided that the requirements for standard housing have been met.